RTEMS/rtems-docs/posix_users/process_creation_and_execution.rst

+..
+COMMENT: COPYRIGHT (c) 1988-2002.
+..
+COMMENT: On-Line Applications Research Corporation (OAR).
+..
+COMMENT: All rights reserved.

 Process Creation and Execution Manager
 ######################################

 Introduction
 ============

 The process creation and execution manager provides the functionality associated with the creation and termination of processes.

 The directives provided by the process creation and execution manager are:

-- ``fork`` - Create a Process
+- fork_ - Create a Process

-- ``execl`` - Execute a File
+- execl_ - Execute a File

-- ``execv`` - Execute a File
+- execv_ - Execute a File

-- ``execle`` - Execute a File
+- execle_ - Execute a File

-- ``execve`` - Execute a File
+- execve_ - Execute a File

-- ``execlp`` - Execute a File
+- execlp_ - Execute a File

-- ``execvp`` - Execute a File
+- execvp_ - Execute a File

-- ``pthread_atfork`` - Register Fork Handlers
+- pthread_atfork_ - Register Fork Handlers

-- ``wait`` - Wait for Process Termination
+- wait_ - Wait for Process Termination

-- ``waitpid`` - Wait for Process Termination
+- waitpid_ - Wait for Process Termination

-- ``_exit`` - Terminate a Process
+- `_exit`_ - Terminate a Process

 Background
 ==========

 POSIX process functionality can not be completely supported by RTEMS.
 This is because RTEMS provides no memory protection and implements a *single process, multi-threaded execution model*.
 In this light, RTEMS provides none of the routines that are associated with the creation of new processes.
 However, since the entire RTEMS application (e.g. executable) is logically a single POSIX process, RTEMS is able to provide implementations of many operations on processes.
 The rule of thumb is that those routines provide a meaningful result.
 For example, ``getpid()`` returns the node number.

 Operations
 ==========

 The only functionality method defined by this manager which is supported by RTEMS is the ``_exit`` service.
-The implementation of ``_exit`` shuts the application down and is equivalent to invoking either ``exit`` or``rtems_shutdown_executive``.
+The implementation of ``_exit`` shuts the application down and is equivalent to invoking either ``exit`` or ``rtems_shutdown_executive``.

 Directives
 ==========

 This section details the process creation and execution manager's directives.
 A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.

+.. _fork:

 fork - Create a Process
 -----------------------